DataDog/hiring-engineers/answers.md

 ![datadog timeboard creator ui](./Visualizing-Data/datadog-timeboard-ui.png?raw=true "Datadog Timeboard Graph UI")

-After creating an app key and finding my api key from the integrations page, I wrote the final script, [create_timeboard.py](./scripts/create_timeboard.py) which was located at `/etc/datadog-agent/` and looked like this:
+After creating an app key and finding my api key from the integrations page, I had to make sure to install the dependencies with `sudo apt-get install datadog`.

+The final script, [create_timeboard.py](./scripts/create_timeboard.py) which was located at `/etc/datadog-agent/`, looked like this:

     from datadog import initialize, api